Exploitation film: History

+A publicity still for the silent film Enlighten Thy Daughter (1917), which claimed to alert about the perils of premarital sex.
+Such "sex hygiene" films are considered an early form of exploitation film.

-While their modern form first appeared in the early 1920s, the peak periods of exploitation films were mainly the 1960s through the early 1980s, with a few earlier and later outliers.
-Early exploitation of the 1930s and the 1940s were often disguised as "educational" but were really sensationalist.
+Early forms of exploitation films first appeared in the 1920s, but their peak periods were mainly from the 1960s to the 1980s, with a few earlier and later outliers.
+Early exploitation films of the 1930s and 1940s were often disguised as "educational" but were really sensationalist.
 These were shown in traveling roadshows, skirting censorship under the guise of moral instruction.
 One of the film industry's early and most successful producers of exploitation films was Kroger Babb.
 Babb produced the 1945 film Mom and Dad, a sex hygiene film telling the story of a young girl's accidental pregnancy.
-According to a 1977 Washington Post article,Time claimed in 1949 that one in ten people had seen the film, and Babb used promotional tactics to "overwhelm a town with exploitation material, even pioneering the use of direct mail advertising, sending four-color heralds to every mailbox in town."
+According to a 1977 Washington Post article, Time claimed in 1949 that one in ten people had seen the film, and Babb used promotional tactics to "overwhelm a town with exploitation material, even pioneering the use of direct mail advertising, sending four-color heralds to every mailbox in town."
 The film was the third-highest grossing film of the 1940s in dollar value.
 The 1950s saw low-budget sci-fi, monster movies, and teen rebellion films.
 They were still tame by later standards, but laid the groundwork.
 The 1960s, with the collapse of the Production Code and the rise of grindhouses, became fertile ground for exploitation films, which introduced sex, gore, and shock value.
 The 1970s are widely considered the golden age of exploitation films, with independent producers thriving in grindhouse cinemas and drive-ins.
 In the early 1980s, the home video explosion gave exploitation filmmakers a new playground, with VHS allowing for direct-to-video content.
 The MPAA crackdown and increasing mainstream competition began to dull the edge mid-decade.
 Starting with the late 1980s, exploitation films started to fade or become self-aware.